Japanese Study Tips/Resources and the JLPT

 Setting Your Goals

-First, decide what exactly you want to study and set some goals.
-Especially for those starting out, a solid foundation of grammar is really important, while if you want to reach the intermediate or advanced level, taking kanji seriously from the early on will pay off in the long run.
+Especially for those starting out, a solid foundation of grammar is really important, while if you want to reach the intermediate or advanced level, taking kanji seriously early on will pay off in the long run.

-There are many different benchmarks you could use: tests (JLPT, BJT, J-Test, J-Cat (a free online test offered for research purposes), Nihongo Kentei, Kanji Kentei, etc.), Japanese for business, your daily life, hobbies, etc. Once you have the basics down, you can tailor your studies to suit and achieve your goals.
+There are many different benchmarks you could use: tests (JLPT, BJT, J-Test, J-Cat, Nihongo Kentei, Kanji Kentei, etc.) Once you have the basics down, you can tailor your studies to suit and achieve your goals.

 Getting Started

 At the beginner level, a class or private tutor is particularly helpful.
 Japanese is very different from English, and a teacher can help walk you through understanding these differences and make sure you properly learn the basics.
-Classes are available in various parts of the prefecture (try contacting SPIRA), as well as online.
-Don’t be afraid to ask your JTEs or other coworkers for help–you are surrounded by native speakers every day!
+Classes are available in various parts of the prefecture (ask SPIRA), as well as online.
+Don’t be afraid to ask your JTEs or other coworkers for help–you are surrounded by native speakers!

 A few suggested texts are listed below: